absaini25/learnsutra/docs/Cheat Sheets/python-for-dsa.md

 - A character can be converted to and integer by `ord('a')`.
 It can be converted back to character by using `chr()`. <br> **Example:** `letter = chr(ord('a') + 2)`.
 In this the `letter` would be 'c' `
-- A list can be reversed in python via `reversed(list)` method.
+- A list can be reversed in python via `reversed(list)` method (but it needs to be converted back to list via `list()` if needed for more than iteration.
 Array slicing (in later section) is another way to do that.

 ## Conditions